hkdb/app/README.md

 You can also search for what's installed on the system by including a search keyword:
 ```
 app list neovim
+app -m yay list neovim
 app -m flatpak list geary
 app -m snap list spotify
 app -m appimage yubi
 ```

-If you want to remove any software packages, you can use the following commands:
+If you want to remove any software packages, you can use one of the following commands:

 ```
 app remove neovim
+app -m yay remove neovim
 app -m flatpak remove org.gnome.Geary
 app -m appimage remove Densify
 app -m snap remove 'flow spotify'